You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 - Monitoring, so you find out it's down before your customers do

-AI can write the code.
-It cannot operate the infrastructure for you.
+AI can help write the code and automate parts of the infrastructure.
+It does not assign ownership, respond to alerts, or make the operational decisions for you.
 That's an ongoing job, and right now that job is unassigned — which usually means it lands on whoever built it, on top of their actual role.

 Backups: the risk that ends businesses, not just days